 4. Review the frequently asked questions, and submit any additional questions you have which you do not see answered there.

 5. Complete the online letter of inquiry form.
-Applicants will be notified of their status by June 14.
+Applicants will be notified of their status in June 2018.

 You may review the questions and list of attachments from the LOI before entering the system.